Secondary hemodialysis arteriovenous fistula

 - Cantelmo NL, LoGerfo FW, Menzoian JO.
 Brachiobasilic and brachiocephalic fistulas as secondary angioaccess routes.
 Surg Gynecol Obstet 1982; 155:545.

 - Dunlop MG, Mackinlay JY, Jenkins AM.
 Vascular access: experience with the brachiocephalic fistula.
 Ann R Coll Surg Engl 1986; 68:203.

 - Nazzal MM, Neglen P, Naseem J, et al. The brachiocephalic fistula: a successful secondary vascular access procedure.
 Vasa 1990; 19:326.

 - Jennings WC.
 Creating arteriovenous fistulas in 132 consecutive patients: exploiting the proximal radial artery arteriovenous fistula: reliable, safe, and simple forearm and upper arm hemodialysis access.
 Arch Surg 2006; 141:27.

 - Salman L, Alex M, Unger SW, et al. Secondary autogenous arteriovenous fistulas in the "fistula first" era: results of a longterm prospective study.
 J Am Coll Surg 2009; 209:100.

-- Ascher, E, Hingorani, AP, Yorkovich, WR.
-Techniques and outcome after brachiocephalic and brachiobasilic arteriovenous AVF creation.
-In: A Multidisciplinary Approach for Hemodialysis Access, Gray, R, Sands, J (Eds), Lippincott Williams & Wilkins, New York 2002. p 84.
+- Ascher E, Hingorani AP, Yorkovich WR.
+Techniques and outcomes after brachiocephalic and brachiobasilic arteriovenous fistula creation.
+In: Dialysis access: A multidisciplinary approach, Gray RJ, Sands JJ (Eds), Lippincott Williams & Wilkins, Philadelphia 2002.